How Does Surveillance Work in Costa Rica?

 Legal vs. Illegal Surveillance Methods

-Private investigators in Costa Rica CANNOT legally place GPS tracking devices on vehicles or personal property.
-This is illegal wiretapping/surveillance under Costa Rican law and violates privacy rights.
-However, GPS-stamped evidence (location metadata in photos/videos) is completely legal and standard practice.
+Private investigators in Costa Rica cannot legally place GPS tracking devices on vehicles or personal property.
+This is illegal under Costa Rican wiretapping and surveillance law and violates privacy rights.
+However, GPS-stamped evidence — location metadata embedded in photos and videos — is completely legal and standard professional practice.

 - Place GPS tracking devices on vehicles